-Assam: Speedy dumper kills youth on Bajali-Manas road, raises safety concerns
+Assam: Speedy dumper kills youth on Bajali-Manas road

-Guwahati: In a tragic incident that has raised serious safety concerns for both locals and tourists, a 20-year-old youth was killed on Sunday after being struck by a speeding dumper near Kenduguri while riding his bicycle along the road connecting Bajali to Manas National Park.
+Guwahati: In a tragic incident that has raised serious safety concerns for both locals and tourists, a 27-year-old youth was killed on Sunday after being struck by a speeding dumper near Kenduguri while riding his bicycle along the road connecting Bajali to Manas National Park.

 The deceased has been identified as Mithun Barman, a resident of Puthimari village in Bajali district.
 According to eyewitnesses, the dumper was moving at a dangerously high speed when it hit Mithun, killing him on the spot.
 The horrifying accident has left the local community in shock and mourning.